-Easily accessible - a ½-hour's drive from Bulawayo, Matobo Hills offers dramatic scenery with its imposing granite boulders, seemingly thrown down at odd angles by angry giants in prehistoric times.
+Easily accessible - a thirty-minute drive from Bulawayo, Matobo Hills offers dramatic scenery with its imposing granite boulders, seemingly thrown down at odd angles by angry giants in prehistoric times.
 It's an area steeped in ancient history and folklore.
 Superb examples of bushmen rock art can be seen, it's a sacred site of the proud Ndebele people and it's where you'll find the grave of Cecil Rhodes, carved into a high rock outlook at 'World's View'.
 You may see white rhino, leopard (supposedly Africa's most prolific concentration of leopard) and black eagles.
-Unfortunately, no lion or elephant remain in this reserve.
+Unfortunately, no lions or elephants remain in this reserve.

 Matusadona National Park

 When the Kariba Dam was built in the late 1950s, much of the Zambezi Valley was flooded, resulting in Lake Kariba; one of the world's largest man-made lakes.
 Matusadona National Park was established on its southern shores to cater for the wildlife displaced in the process.
 Today, there are many excellent safari lodges and houseboats on its shores, offering game drives, bush walks and boat and canoe safaris to explore its vast expanse.
 Matusadona is a Big 5 national park.
 It has the largest concentration of lions as well as white and black rhino and many of the larger antelope.
 The birdlife is prolific and the African fish eagle is a common resident.

 Climate and when to visit